1099-R News, January 2014

 Disability Benefit Recipients

-All Teachers’ Retirement System (TRS), Public Employees’ Retirement System (PERS) nonoccupational, and certain PERS occupational disability benefit recipients will receive a 1099-R with an IRS Distribution Code of “1.”
+All Teachers’ Retirement System (TRS), Public Employees’ Retirement System (PERS) nonoccupational, and certain PERS occupational disability benefit recipients will receive a Form 1099-R with an IRS Distribution Code of “1.”
 This is an indication to the IRS that the distribution is an early distribution which is subject to a 10% penalty.
-We code the 1099-R this way because the requirement necessary to meet the federal definition of disability is far more stringent than the requirement necessary to meet the retirement systems’ definition.
-In this case, 1099-R coding is ruled by federal law, not the Alaska State retirement system statutes or determinations.
+The Division codes the Form 1099-R this way because the requirement necessary to meet the federal definition of disability is far more stringent than the requirement necessary to meet the retirement systems’ definition.
+In this case, Form 1099-R coding is ruled by federal law, not the Alaska State retirement system statutes or determinations.

 Internal Revenue Code Section 72(m)(7) states, “…an individual shall be considered to be disabled if he is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or to be of long continued and indefinite duration.
 An individual shall not be considered to be disabled unless he furnishes proof of the existence thereof in such form and manner as the Secretary may require.”

 The retirement systems do not require certification to that extent to qualify for receiving a disability benefit.
-Therefore, upon advice from the IRS, we code most of the types of disability distributions noted above with an IRS Distribution Code of “1.”
+Therefore, upon advice from the IRS, the Division codes most of the types of disability distributions noted above with an IRS Distribution Code of “1.”

-The Division issues multiple 1099-R forms to benefit recipients when their status changes during the year.
-For example, when a benefit recipient goes from a temporary retirement benefit, such as a disability benefit, to a normal retirement benefit, the Division will issue two 1099-R forms.
-One 1099-R will be issued for the period when distributions were made under the temporary benefit.
+The Division issues multiple Form 1099-Rs to benefit recipients when their status changes during the year.
+For example, when a benefit recipient goes from a temporary retirement benefit, such as a disability benefit, to a normal retirement benefit, the Division will issue two Form 1099-Rs.
+One Form 1099-R will be issued for the period when distributions were made under the temporary benefit.
 In the case of nonoccupational disability benefits and old-law occupational disability benefits, the IRS Distribution Code would be a Code “1.”
 New-law occupational disability benefits would have a Code “3” as the IRS Distribution Code.
-A second 1099-R will be issued for the period when distributions were made under the normal benefit, and for these, the IRS Distribution Code would be a Code “2” or a Code “7,” depending on the benefit recipient’s age (under/over 59-½).
+A second Form 1099-R will be issued for the period when distributions were made under the normal benefit, and for these, the IRS Distribution Code would be a Code “2” or a Code “7,” depending on the benefit recipient’s age (under/over 59-½).

-If you are receiving multiple benefits, you may receive multiple 1099-R forms for each benefit that is affected by the situations described above.
+If you are receiving multiple benefits, you may receive multiple Form 1099-Rs for each benefit that is affected by the situations described above.

 The IRS defines the use of Distribution Code “7” as a normal distribution from a plan when the benefit recipient is at least 59-½ years old.
 The IRS requires the use of Code “2” (early distribution, exception applies) for normal distributions from a plan when the benefit recipient is under the age of 59-½.